Skip to main contentSkip to data table

 Collateral QualityReserve composition riskWeighted avg of curated reserve slices: Very Low (100), Low (75), Medium (50), High (25), Very High (5).
 Falls back to enum scoring for coins without curated reserves.

-Collateral quality is derived from reserve compositions when available — curated metadata by default, or a fresh authoritative independent live reserve snapshot for coins covered by the live reserve sync.
-For report-card scoring, that live snapshot must also carry scoring-eligible freshness evidence: either a verified timestamp path or an explicit on-chain latest-state not-applicable freshness mode.
+Collateral quality is derived from reserve compositions when available.
+The default source is curated metadata.
+A live reserve snapshot replaces it only when the current report-card snapshot can prove the feed is fresh, authoritative, independent, and clean.
+In coverage tables this is the difference between a reserve view being configured and a score-grade live reserve actually being used.
+For report-card scoring, the live snapshot must carry scoring-eligible freshness evidence: either a verified timestamp path or an explicit on-chain latest-state not-applicable freshness mode.
 Direct one-bucket on-chain reserve proofs such as Liquity v1 can qualify when the adapter is classified as independent, but weak probe families do not qualify just because they are on-chain.
 Detail-only static-validated and weak-live-probe feeds remain visible on reserve surfaces, but they never override curated collateral scoring.
 Each reserve slice is classified into one of five risk tiers and the score is their weighted average.
 Direct ETH and canonical WETH slices share the same Very Low tier, while ETH liquid staking tokens remain Low.
+Delta-neutral wording is evaluated by structure: transparent spot or wrapped exposure can stay Medium, but externally managed market-neutral, basis, perp, LP, private-deal, or custody-dependent strategy books are High unless stronger granular evidence shows the slice is only a liquid stablecoin or cash-equivalent buffer.
 For coins without usable reserve compositions, a coarser enum-based fallback is used.
 Explicit overrides exist for coins where defaults are incorrect (e.g., protocols on Solana, coins with CEX custody).

 Decentralization Scoring